Metrorrey: Lines

-Planned lines
+Lines under construction

 Throughout his campaign and in the first months of his term, Governor Samuel García pledged to substantially expand the Metrorrey network during his tenure.
 In November 2021, García unveiled the planned routes for Lines 4 and 5.
-The 13.5 km-long Line 4 will connect the Western suburb of Santa Catarina with Downtown Monterrey, while Line 5 will follow a southern route towards the Carretera Nacional area, with an estimated route of 8.5 km.
+The original plans for 13.5 km-long Line 4 would have connected the Western suburb of Santa Catarina with Downtown Monterrey, but have been cut back to end in the colony of San Jerónimo with an interchange to Tren Suburbano de Monterrey at Pedro G. García station, later named Tren el Norte station.

+The logo for the former Parque Fundidora metro station (since March 2026 Arena Monterrey metro station).
+Since it is in Line 1, the logo's color is yellow.

 García furthermore announced that the new lines will predominantly run on an elevated viaduct, which caused some backlash among neighbors in South Monterrey, with calls for an underground system.
 Line 6 was announced in the wake of this controversy.
-At 18.5 km long, it is expected to become the longest route in the system, connecting Downtown Monterrey with the suburb of Apodaca.
+At 26.9 km long, it is expected to become the longest route in the system, connecting Downtown Monterrey with the suburb of Apodaca and the Monterrey International Airport.

-In all, the expansion plans set forward by Governor García call for 41 km of new track and 41 new stations built by 2027, effectively doubling the network's length and number of stations in six years.
-Lines 4 and 5 will are expected to begin construction in July 2022, at a cost of MXN$19 billion (US$1 billion).
-The cost for Line 6 has been estimated at MXN$26 billion (US$1.3 billion), with a start date for its construction yet to be announced.
+In all, the expansion plans set forward by Governor García call for 34.4 km of new track and 22 new stations built by 2027, nearly doubling the network's length and expanding the number of stations by half within six years.
+Line 4 have been started construction in spring 2023, at a cost of MXN$19 billion (US$1 billion).
+The cost for Line 6 has been estimated at MXN$26 billion (US$1.3 billion), with a start of construction in February 2023.